 - Be able to commit to full-time service for 12 months without outside commitments.

 Project SERVE does not discriminate on the basis of race, religion, gender identity or expression, age, ability, ethnicity, sexual orientation.
 If you have not already submitted your application, please refrain from submitting any marital status information or information related to religious affiliation at this stage.
 If you have already submitted this information, please note that Project SERVE does not consider this information in the admissions process.

 We are excited you are considering a year spent in community to pursue a shared life of simplicity, social justice and spiritual growth.

-We begin accepting applications February 1, and the priority deadline is March 30.
-After that, applications are accepted on a rolling basis through July until positions are filled.
+The application priority deadline is February 1.
+After that applications are accepted on rolling admission through July until all positions are filled.
+The earlier you apply, the more options there are for placements.
 To download our application materials, click below.